csc2430-master/Lab4-Starter/README.md

 SquareStatus GetSquareStatus(const Grid& grid, int row, int column);
 ```

   None of these functions require any conditional logic.
-Only _Init_ requires loops.
+Only `Init` requires loops.
 Once you are clear what they do they should be easy to implement.

-  It is a good programming practice to check the validity of the parameters “i”, “row”, and “column” when present.
-Use assert statements to verify that they make sense, e.g. assert that “i” is non-negative and less than the number of ships deployed, assert that “row” is non-negative and less than _COUNT_ROWS_, and assert that “column” is non-negative and less than _COUNT_COLUMNS_.
+  It is a good programming practice to check the validity of the parameters `i`, `row`, and `column` when present.
+Use assert statements to verify that they make sense, e.g. assert that `i` is non-negative and less than the number of ships deployed, assert that `row` is non-negative and less than `COUNT_ROWS`, and assert that `column` is non-negative and less than `COUNT_COLUMNS`.

 4. Next focus on getting manual ship placement working.
 The command line interface provided for you will make it easy for you to test things, but you are going to have to implement the following functions before you can run it: